marhop/verso/README.md

 ## Status

-The program is not completely finished yet (see the TODO items below), but it can already be used to work with image metadata.
+The program is nearly finished and I use it on a regular basis.
+But see the TODO items below.

 ## Installation